Assess immune response to neoadjuvant treatment in oesophagogastric adenocarcinoma

 Research in different cancer types shows that the immune microenvironment can reflect response to treatment and prognosis.
 However, little research has been done on the microenvironment of oesophagogastric cancer, and current studies report conflicting results.
 Our current treatments for oesophagogastric cancer are ineffective and brutal.
 This knowledge gap has the potential to target the use of traditional onco-therapy to those who are likely to respond and lead to the informed development of newer immunotherapy approaches.

-The overall aim of this research is to develop an immune profile that predicts who will response to which treatments, so that we can personalise treatment based on likelihood of response.
-This research has the potential to improve patients outcomes and quality of life by, in the future: i) Treating patients only with the treatment they need, ii) Avoiding unnecessary side effects and disease progression and iii) Identifying the patients who need more or different treatment, such as immune-based therapies
+The overall aim of this research is to develop an immune profile that predicts who will respond to which treatments so that we can personalise treatment based on the likelihood of response.
+This research has the potential to improve patients’ outcomes and quality of life by, in the future: i) Treating patients only with the treatment they need, ii) Avoiding unnecessary side effects and disease progression, and iii) Identifying the patients who need more or different treatment, such as immune-based therapies.

 Back